syncfusion-content/blazor-docs/blazor/dropdown-list/filtering.md

 ## Custom filtering

-DropDownList component filter queries can be customized.
-You can also use your own filter libraries to filter data like Fuzzy search.
+DropDownList component filter queries can be customized using [Filter](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.DropDownListEvents-2.html#Syncfusion_Blazor_DropDowns_DropDownListEvents_2_Filtering) event.
+You can also filter the text in multiple columns in the data source.

 In the below sample demonstration, filter the data either using its `FirstName` or `LastName` field.
 Hence in the Filtering event, [Predicate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Data.WhereFilter.html#Syncfusion_Blazor_Data_WhereFilter_Condition) is used with `or` condition for filtering both the fields.